Body Talk (Robyn album): Critical reception

 Body Talk received acclaim from most music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 86, based on 19 reviews, which indicates "universal acclaim".
 Music critic Jonathan Keefe from Slant Magazine said the album is "a testament to Robyn's truly forward-thinking take on contemporary pop music and to her rare ability to infuse chilly, futuristic soundscapes with genuine emotion and soul."
 Keefe also said that Body Talk "impresses for its thematic focus and laser-precise editing" and that the album is "one of the year's finest, most progressive pop albums".
 The A.V.
 Club also felt that the album is "hands-down the best dance-pop album of the year," and praised it as "euphoric, personal, and inspirational to the last beat", saying that it "proves there's still room for smart, mature songwriting and heartfelt performance in the high-gloss world of club music," and noting the presence of "real emotion (...) among the ones and zeros of electronic music."

 Entertainment Weekly said that "Spectacular Swedish import Robyn continues to languish in the cult-act remainder bin, but these 15 excellently curated tracks deserve to change that."
 Pitchfork stamped it with its "Best New Music" label.
 Rolling Stone said it was "the best dance-pop album of 2010", with every song being "both immaculately catchy and packed with quirks". musicOMH said that Body Talk "shows just how easily [Robyn] can churn out hits more frequently than labels can process production teams."
 AllMusic music critic Heather Phares said that "Releasing that much new music within six months was a feat in and of itself, but the fact that each part of Body Talk was so consistent made the whole project even more impressive."
 Phares said that the album's appeal "isn't just experimental: by picking the best of the project's songs, it feels like a greatest-hits collection and brand new album rolled into one."

 Accolades

 Body Talk was chosen the 2nd best album released in 2010 by Popjustice and Slant Magazine, the 3rd best album released in 2010 by Entertainment Weekly, MTV and Billboard, the 10th best album of 2010 by both The A.V.
 Club and Spin, and was also selected as the 14th best album of 2010, by Rolling Stone.
 Pitchfork listed Body Talk as the eighth best album of the 2010s.
 In 2020, Rolling Stone ranked the album number 196 in the reboot of their 500 Greatest Albums of All Time list.
+Apple Music included Body Talk as their 100th pick for their 100 Best Albums list made in 2024.